apache/mesos/docs/csi.md

 the CSI spec version.
 Since CSI doesn't provide a backward compatibility promise, modules have to be re-built against each release of Mesos.

-### URI Volume Profile Adaptor
+### URI Disk Profile Adaptor

-To demonstrate how to use the volume profile adaptor module, Mesos ships with a default volume profile adaptor, called `UriVolumeProfileAdaptor`.
+To demonstrate how to use the disk profile adaptor module, Mesos ships with a default disk profile adaptor, called `UriDiskProfileAdaptor`.
 This module polls the profile information (in JSON) from a configurable URI.
 Here are the module parameters that can be used to configure the module: